ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-office.md

 # Pasting content from Microsoft Office

 Paste from Office features let you paste content from Microsoft Word and Microsoft Excel and preserve its original structure and formatting.
-This is basic, open-source Paste from Office feature.
-You can try more advanced, premium {@link features/paste-from-office-enhanced paste from Office enhanced} feature.
+This is the basic, open-source Paste from Office feature.
+You can also try the more advanced, premium {@link features/paste-from-office-enhanced paste from Office enhanced} feature.

 ## Demo